-May is Mental Health Awareness Month, and organizations across the nation will be drawing attention to the various—and often surprising—way mental illness affects people’s lives.
+Many organizations across the nation are drawing attention to the various—and often surprising—ways mental illness affects people’s lives.

 A number of new research findings highlight the need for increased understanding of, empathy for, and respect of people facing mental health issues.
 Consider the following: Mental Illness is ‘Normal’.

 - People with mental health issues have long felt that they are different from others.
 Indeed, discussions of mental illness tend to speak about “people with mental illness” as if they are a foreign group few of us ever encounter.

 - The reality is that mental illness is so common—so common, in fact, that a recent study claims that it’s a life unmarred by mental illness that’s the real anomaly.

 - According to the study, which followed people ages 11-38 and tracked their mental health, a mere 17% avoided mental illness.

 - Forty-one percent had a mental health condition that lasted for many years.

 - Forty-two percent had a short-lived mental illness.